CastosHQ/Seriously-Simple-Podcasting/readme.txt

 You can host your podcast with any podcast hosting provider.
 If you choose to host your podcast with Castos, you’ll access these unique features from your Castos dashboard.

 - Automatic syncing: Seriously Simple Podcasting automatically syncs with any Castos plan.
 Fully manage your podcast from WordPress while hosting your podcast files on our dedicated servers.
+- [Private Podcasting](https://castos.com/private-podcasting-solutions/): Castos has several integrations with third-party membership site tools like Paid Memberships Pro, LMS providers like LifterLMS, and payment processors such as Stripe to empower you to offer paid podcasting to your audience.
-- [Pay-as-you-go transcriptions](https://castos.com/transcription/): Pay $0.10/minute and access on-demand episode transcriptions.
+- [Free episode transcriptions](https://castos.com/transcription/): Pay nothing for on-demand episode transcriptions.
 Use these transcriptions on your website to make your podcast more accessible.
+- Monetize Your Podcast: You can make money from your podcast either through [Castos Commerce](https://castos.com/commerce/) by receiving listener donations, or by using [Castos Ads](https://castos.com/advertising/) to enable programmatic ad insertion on your podcast to get paid from your podcast.
 - [Automatic YouTube republishing](https://castos.com/upload-a-podcast-to-youtube/#Castos-YouTube-Republishing): Castos supports video file hosting and can automatically publish your podcast to YouTube.
-- Unlimited storage and bandwidth: Every [Castos plan](https://castos.com/podcast-hosting-wordpress/) includes unlimited uploads and bandwidth.
+- Unlimited storage and bandwidth: Every [Castos plan](https://castos.com/pricing/) includes unlimited uploads and bandwidth.
 You can also host multiple podcasts under one account for one price.

 **Where to find help**

-Seriously Simple Podcasting comes with complete user and developer [documentation](https://castos.com/podcast-hosting-wordpress/?utm_medium=sspodcasting&utm_source=wordpress&utm_campaign=wpplugin_08_2019).
+Seriously Simple Podcasting comes with complete  [documentation](https://support.castos.com/category/406-seriously-simple-podcasting).
 Please read this documentation thoroughly before posting on [the support forum](https://wordpress.org/support/plugin/seriously-simple-podcasting).

 **How to contribute**